BLuckoo/Cryptocurrencies/README.md

     -  Data preprocessing refers to the technique of cleaning and organizing the raw data to make it suitable for building and training Machine Learning models.
     -  It is a data mining technique that transforms raw data into an understandable and readable format.

-    In this project, data cleaning such as removing null values and removing cryptocurrencies without coins mined was performed.
+    In this project, data cleaning such as removing null values and cryptocurrencies without coins mined was performed.
 In addition, the encoding method "get_dummies()"       was used to convert text features into binary format and StandardScaler() was used to standardize and transform the data.

     The following is an extract of the original dataset that was converted to a DataFrame.
 It contained 1,252 rows and 6 columns of data.